reactjs/react.dev/content/docs/hooks-reference.md

 });
 ```

-The clean-up function runs before the component is removed from the UI to prevent memory leaks.
-Additionally, if a component renders multiple times (as they typically do), the **previous effect is cleaned up before executing the next effect**.
-In our example, this means a new subscription is created on every update.
+The clean-up function runs **before the component is removed from the UI** (preventing memory leaks) and **before the component rerenders** (as they typically do).
+In our example, a new subscription is created on initial render **and** on every update.
 To avoid firing an effect on every update, refer to the next section.

 #### Timing of effects {#timing-of-effects}